The Bankrate promise

 - My Spending Report with Budget Watch

-There’s also a tool where you can calculate your debt-to-income ratio, which can sometimes lead you to offers for other Wells Fargo credit cards or personal loans to consolidate your debt.
+There’s also a tool you can use to calculate your debt-to-income ratio, which can sometimes lead you to offers for other Wells Fargo credit cards or personal loans to consolidate your debt.

-If you aren’t yet totally sold on the need for this card from the intro APR alone, it might help to consider additional perks that typically come with credit cards with an annual fee:
+It might help to consider the additional perks that typically come with credit cards that include an annual fee:

 - Travel and emergency assistance services